 - Tax rules may change in the future and will depend on individual circumstances.

-- Tax free means free of tax in your hands, however tax is automatically deducted from UK share dividends and cannot be reclaimed.
+- Tax free means free of tax in your hands.